JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ### 3. Inspecting the generated server certificate

-After issuing the certificate, we decoded it to verify its contents and ensure that all required extensions were correctly included.
+After issuing the certificate, we decoded it to verify that the information matched what we requested and that no extensions were missing.

-The following command was used:
+We used the following command:

 ```bash
 openssl x509 -in demoCA/server.crt -text -noout